 CVE-2022-2601

-A buffer overflow vulnerability exists within the grub_font_construct_glyph() function of the GNU GRUB2 bootloader.
+A buffer overflow vulnerability exists in the grub_font_construct_glyph() function of GRUB2, which could allow for memory corruption and potential system compromise.

 Executive summary